 With this procedure, you create a new rhythm from scratch, without using an existing rhythm.
+The following is the general flow for this method.

 To rehearse before editing an existing rhythm

 - 1. Select the rhythm you want to edit in order to create your user rhythm. - 2.
 Press the C-5 (PATTERN SEQUENCER) button.